davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ### <a name="SelfSig"/>Self Signature

-The 'self signature' is a key signature generated by the master key being signed.
+The 'self signature' is a key signature generated by the primary key being signed.
 It serves as verification that the user id is valid for that key.
 For version 4 packets, it also provides a number of parameters to be associated with the key/user id pair ([RFC4880-5.2][]).

 [RFC4880-5.2]: http://tools.ietf.org/html/rfc4880#section-5.2